tim-herpich/SIIReview/README.md

-# Interest Rate Curve Bootstrapping, Extrapolation & Impact Analysis
+# Interest Rate Curve Extrapolation & Impact Analysis

 This project generates and compares interest rate curves using the current **Solvency II (SII)** and the proposed **future Solvency II Review** methodologies.
 Explicitly, it implements both the **Smith-Wilson** and **Dutch (Alternative) extrapolation methods**.
 The **volatility adjustment (VA)** is treated as an input for Smith-Wilson, it computed dynamically for the Dutch method based on the proposed SII Review framework.
 Additionally, the project assesses the **impact on own funds** resulting from different interest rate curve extrapolation methodologies.

 ---